sageshoyu/docs-opmanual_sky/book/opmanual_sky/30-fly/00-overview.md

 # Flying {#part:Flying status=ready}

-In this section, we will describe the exact steps necessary to get your autonomous quadrotor flying!
+In this section, we will describe the steps necessary to get your autonomous quadrotor flying!